 Alison and Peter W. Klein have exhibited their art collection in the museum designed by Folker Rockel since October 2007.

-An 60 pp catalogue (German) will be published July 20th for the exhibition Hängung #19 – Enrico Bach, Franziska Holstein.
+An 60 pp catalogue (German) is published for the exhibition Hängung #19 – Enrico Bach, Franziska Holstein.
 Ayan Farah. with text by Alex Bacon, Kito Nedo, Kirsten Voigt and Valeria Waibel.

 Available at KUNSTWERK or order via Email kunstwerk@Sammlung-klein.de (plus additional shipping cost).